MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Experimental Evaluation

 \subsection{Experiment Dataset}

-We conducted three datasets in our experiments from UCI Machine Learning Repository~\cite{Dua:2019} to examine the performance for different algorithms.
-For dataset that contains categorical variable, we use one hot encoding to convert it to numerical variable.
+We conducted three datasets in our experiments from public sources (e.g. UCI repository~\cite{Dua:2019}, kaggle, libsvm datasets~\cite{chang2011libsvm}) to examine the performance of different classification algorithms.
+For dataset that contains categorical variables, we use one-hot encoding to convert it to numerical variables.
 All the features in the dataset are scaled to [-1,1]: